Akhlaque03/Bank-Marketing-Campaign-Response-Prediction/README.md

 * `Yes` → Customer responded positively
 * `No` → Customer did not respond

-The target variable is treated as a **binary classification problem**.
+The target is treated as a **binary classification problem**.

+---

+## ⚠️ Feature Availability Consideration

+The `duration` feature was identified as the most influential feature in the trained model.

+However, **call duration is observed during or after a customer interaction**.
+Therefore, it should not automatically be interpreted as a feature available before a campaign contact begins.

+For a real-world **pre-campaign targeting system**, the model should be retrained without post-contact variables such as `duration`.

+This distinction is important when translating model performance into a real production targeting strategy.

+---

 ## 🛠️ Data Preprocessing & Feature Engineering

-Before training the classification models, the dataset was prepared to ensure that the input features were in a suitable format for machine learning.
+Before model training, the dataset was prepared to ensure that the input variables were suitable for machine learning.

 ### Preprocessing Steps

-* Checked the dataset for missing values and inconsistent entries.
+* Checked missing values and inconsistent entries.
 * Reviewed duplicate records and data quality.
-* Analyzed numerical and categorical features.
+* Analyzed numerical and categorical variables.
+* Examined feature distributions.
-* Evaluated feature distributions and relationships with the target variable.
+* Investigated relationships between features and the target.
 * Prepared categorical variables for machine learning.

 ### Categorical Encoding

 Categorical features were converted into numerical representations using **One-Hot Encoding**.

-This created model-ready features such as:
+Examples of generated features include:

 * `job_blue-collar`
 * `job_management`